kgminer/Hold-The-Line/sprint1/architecture.md

 # Interoperability

-This game will not communvate with other sortware or hardware.
+This game will not communicate with other software or hardware.

 # Internationalization/Localization